 Every year my

 boyfriend fiancé Michael and I make a list of all the fun things we want to do in fall.
 This year we’ve got a Spoon show crossed off, watching American Horror Story in the works, and of course a few fall standards like apple picking and pumpkin carving.
-This year, like last year and the year before (I like my traditions), we went picking at Nieman Orchards in Cedarburg.
+This year, like last year and the year before (I like my traditions), we went picking at Nieman Markets in Cedarburg.

 Like every year, we had a great time running around the orchard snapping pictures and picking all sorts of apples.
 I climbed a particularly gnarly tree too thinking it would make for fun pictures, but I got stuck like a cat.
 Let’s pretend that didn’t happen and you can just look at this rustic old barn instead.
 Oooh!